On a computer-aided approach to the computation of Abelian integrals: Abelian integrals

 A classical method to prove the existence of limit cycles bifurcating from a family of ovals of a Hamiltonian, $\Gamma_h\subset H^{-1}(h)$, depending continuously on $h$, is to study Abelian integrals, or, more generally, the Melnikov function, see e.g. \cite{CL07,GH83}.
 Some caution, however, must be taken regarding the correspondence between limit cycles and Abelian integrals, see e.g. \cite{DR06}.
 Given a Hamiltonian system and a perturbation,

 the Abelian integral is defined as

-In this paper all perturbations are polynomial.
-The most important property of Abelian integrals is described by the Poincar\'e-Pontryagin theorem.
-Let $P$ be the return map defined on some section transversal to the ovals of $H$, parametrised by the values $h$ of $H$, where $h$ is taken from some bounded interval $(a,b)$.
-We consider the displacement function $d(h)=P(h)-h$.
-The theorem by Poincar\'e-Pontryagin states that
+In this paper all systems and perturbations are polynomial.
+The most important property of Abelian integrals is described by the Poincar\'e-Pontryagin theorem. \begin{theorem}[Poincar\'e-Pontryagin] Let $P$ be the return map defined on some section transversal to the ovals of $H$, parametrised by the values $h$ of $H$, where $h$ is taken from some bounded interval $(a,b)$.
+Let $d(h)=P(h)-h$ be the displacement function.
+Then, $d(h)=\epsilon(I(h)+\epsilon\phi(h,\epsilon)), \quad \quad\rm{as} \quad \epsilon \rightarrow 0,$ where $\phi(h,\epsilon)$ is analytic and uniformly bounded on a compact neighbourhood of $\epsilon=0,\, \,h\in(a,b)$. \end{theorem} \begin{proof} see e.g. \cite{CL07}. \end{proof}